mandeepdebnath/mandeepdebnath/README.md

 <!-- - 🔭 I’m currently working on ... -->
 <!-- - 🤔 I’m looking for help with  -->
 <!-- - 💬 Ask me about ... -->
-- 🌱 I’m currently learning React Hooks
+- 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on Frontend or open source projects
-- 📫 How to reach me: Connect with me on [Twitter](https://www.twitter.com/MandeepDebnath)
+- 📫 How to reach me: Connect with me on [Linkedin](https://www.linkedin.com/in/mandeepdebnath/)
 - 😄 Pronouns: he/his
 - ⚡ Fun fact: I'm a cinephile and a melomaniac